-The story of Agnes & Me is my journey from Northern Ireland, to Australia and eventually New Zealand and from nursing to discovering natural skincare.
+The story of Agnes & Me is my journey from Northern Ireland to Australia and eventually New Zealand and from nursing to discovering and making my own natural skincare.

 Despite the Troubles, or maybe more so because of them because no one was investing in anything that would likely be bombed, we lived a very simple, local and natural life.
-There were no fast food outlets for many years.
+There were no fast-food outlets for many years.
 It was 2017 before McDonald’s opened its doors for the first time.
 I was very unaware of how non-urban we were until my sisters, and I drove my now husband into Strabane, and he declared he could not believe that we were country girls!
 We were horrified but had to admit there were a lot of green fields.

 We only had local shops; suppliers were local farmers and exchanges happened without farmers markets.
-We got fresh eggs, with chicken poo on them, in exchange for the weekly papers from my father’s newsagent, which doubled as a bakery.
+We got fresh eggs in biscuit tins, with chicken poo on them, in exchange for the weekly papers from my father’s newsagent, which doubled as a bakery.
 “Poached” salmon was not a cooking method.
 We “bought” the ill-gotten but delicious fish by swapping bread baked by my uncle and sold by my father.

 Agnes grew our vegetables.
 We dug the potatoes and picked the peas.
 She was happiest in the garden but was also a great cook.
 It was creative outlet in an otherwise hard life raising seven children in a war-torn town and in a culture where feminism had no place!

 She had simple tastes and habits.
 Like many women in the 70’s she cleaned her face with Ponds cold cream and then reapplied it as a moisturiser.
 Goodness knows what was in it but we girls all loved to use it– so thick and white.